 While it’s now been replaced by the newer version, you should still find it available from retailers and network providers, with potential price drops now that it isn’t the latest model.
 It’s still a great phone, so well worth shopping around to see if you can pick up a bargain.

-best iPhone SE deals page to see what kind of offers are available.
+Check out our best iPhone SE deals page to see what kind of offers are available.

 The new iPhone SE 3 (2022) takes everything that people loved about its predecessor and adds some nice features on top.
 The upgrade to an A15 Bionic chip not only makes the new version a generally faster device, but brings with it additional capabilities for the cameras as well as the promise of improved battery life.
 Add to that 5G network support and a price tag that remains pretty much the same as the model it replaces, and there really is only one iPhone you need to buy.
 The affordable king is dead, long live the affordable king.